 - The development is not in keeping with neighbourhood character and quality as required by the Municipal Plan: Staff feel that it does fit with the neighbourhood.
 The north side of Shaw Street, including areas zoned Residential Special (RA) and Residential Low Density (R1), are in the Residential Medium Density District of the Municipal Plan.
 The R3 Zone fits with the Municipal Plan.
-A section of the Municipal Plan quoted in a submission requires Council to consider appropriate infill, and staff believe that this proposal is appropriate infill. - There is a different housing character on Shaw Street north and south of Warbury Street: Staff do not draw this distinction along Shaw Street we evaluate the neighbourhood as a whole.
+A section of the Municipal Plan quoted in a submission requires Council to consider appropriate infill, and staff believe that this proposal is appropriate infill.
+The neighbouring property at 24 Shaw Street is zoned R3, so staff have no concern with 22 Shaw Street also being zoned R3. - There is a different housing character on Shaw Street north and south of Warbury Street: Staff do not draw this distinction along Shaw Street - we evaluate the neighbourhood as a whole.
 While much of Shaw Street is single detached houses, this does not mean that Semi-detached Dwellings are inappropriate.
-Shaw Street has higher density and lower density houses plus a large apartment building. - The development does not create a transition between the adjacent properties and is too dense: While the development is a different housing form than the adjacent houses, is it a similar density.
+Shaw Street has a mix of higher density and lower density houses plus a large apartment building. - The development does not create a transition between the adjacent properties and is too dense: While the development is a different housing form than the adjacent houses, is it a similar density.
 The proposed development has 2 units.
 Single detached dwellings in the R1 or R3 Zones can each have a subsidiary apartment, which would mean 2 units.
-Further, the proposed houses are similar in style to those at 14 to 20 Shaw Street. - The development should not be approved so as to protect the trees on the lot.
-All development, whether a rezoning is required or not, is subject to the City's Landscape Development Policy and Street Tree Planting Standards.
+Further, the proposed houses are similar in style to those at 14 to 20 Shaw Street. - The development should not be approved so as to protect the trees on the lot and adjoining lots: All development, whether a rezoning is required or not, is subject to the City's Landscape Development Policy and Street Tree Planting Standards.
 This application was reviewed by the City's Parks Division and the applicant was advised that efforts should be made to preserve existing trees and natural features and incorporate them into the proposed development.
 This would be evaluated at the development stage.
-This is what happened when McLea Place and the new houses on Shaw Street were built many trees were removed and some were incorporated into the development. - The is an old river system which once ran between 20 and 22 Shaw Street and the development will impede water flow into the old river or stream bed: City staff were not aware of the former river; it would have been diverted to the Shaw Street storm sewer.
+This is what happened when McLea Place and the new houses on Shaw Street were built many trees were removed and some were incorporated into the development.
+At the public meeting, residents raised concerns that grading the property and the development would impact the roots of trees on adjoining lots.
+Protection of neighbouring trees would be taken into consideration at the development stage. - The is an old river system which once ran between 20 and 22 Shaw Street and the development will impede water flow into the old river or stream bed: City staff were not aware of the former river; it would have been diverted to the Shaw Street storm sewer.
 Development and Engineering staff have reviewed the application and had no concerns at this stage.
 Stormwater management will be examined at the development stage. - The development will negatively impact stormwater runoff on Shaw Street: The City's Development and Engineering staff do not share this concern.
 There is a storm sewer main along the frontage of the property on Shaw Street. - The development will cause a decrease in neighbouring property values: Studies have shown that new development usually increases property values or has no effect on them.
 New development in a residential area generally does not decrease property values.
-Further, 24 Shaw Street (bordering the subject property) is zoned R3, so the rezoning would not be introducing a new zone to the neighbourhood. - The development will cause snow clearing and traffic issues: The proposed development meets the requirement of off-street parking.
-The application was reviewed by Development and Engineering staff and this was not a concern. - This rezoning will cause a precedent for other rezoning in the neighbourhood.
-Staff review each rezoning application on its individual merits.
+Further, 24 Shaw Street (bordering the subject property) is zoned R3, so the rezoning would not be introducing a new zone to the neighbourhood.